Loading page...

 We've crossed a threshold.
-According to McKinsey's 2025 State of AI report, 78% of organizations now use AI in at least one business function—up from 55% just a year ago.
+According to McKinsey's latest State of AI report, 88% of organizations now use AI in at least one business function, up from 78% just a year ago.
 That's not gradual adoption.
 That's a fundamental shift in how business operates.

 So what does the "right stack" actually look like in 2026?